Equivariant Hirzebruch class for singular varieties: Equivariant version of Hirzebruch class

 \end{theorem} \begin{remark}\rm This property for smooth varieties was studied in \cite{Mu, To}.
-The $td_y(x)$ is an universal rigid characteristic class.
-It is easy to check that testing the just for $\P^1$ and $\P^2$.\end{remark} We derive rigidity for singular algebraic varieties from the motivic properties of the Hirzebruch class.
+The series $td_y(x)\in \Q[[x]]$ gives rise to an universal rigid characteristic class.
+To prove that $td_y(x)$ is universal suppose a formal series $f(x)=\sum_{n=0}^\infty a_nx^n$ defines a rigid characteristic class, i.e. the equivariant $f$-genus of a smooth variety $X$ vanishes in positive gradations.
+Rigidity implies some relations between coefficients of $f$.
+It is easy to check, that setting $X=\P^1$ or $\P^2$ with the standard torus actions the conditions imposed on $f$ leave only three degrees of freedom: $f$ is determined by the coefficients $a_0$, $a_1$ and $a_2$.
+It follows that up to a constant or re-scaling $x$ the series $f(x)$ has to be equal $td_{y_0}(x)$ for some $y_0\in \Q$.\end{remark} We derive rigidity for singular algebraic varieties from the motivic properties of the Hirzebruch class.